LawlietDN/Ca/README.md

 # **Caching Proxy**

-A CLI tool for running a caching proxy server.
-It listens for incoming HTTP requests, forwards them to the specified origin server, caches the responses, and serves cached responses for repeated requests.
+A CLI tool for running a caching proxy server that supports both HTTP and HTTPS.
+The proxy listens for incoming requests, forwards them to the specified origin server, caches the responses, and serves cached responses for repeated requests.

 # **Requirements**
 This project depends on the following libraries:

 **Boost**: For networking and command-line parsing.
 **nlohmann JSON**: For handling JSON-based caching.
+**OpenSSL: For handling HTTPS requests.**
 The instructions below are for Debian/Ubuntu.
 For other platforms, refer to their official documentation:

 [Boost](https://www.boost.org/users/download)